wp-media/wp-media-plugin-family/README.md

 	}
 }
 ```
-The model returns an array with 2 keys ( categorized & uncategorized )
+The model returns an array with 2 keys ( categorized & uncategorized ).
+This for plugins like WP Rocket that needs to display the plugins by category.

 - The categorized version has the plugins grouped by their categories.
 - The uncategorized version is the reverse of the former.